harshitpaunikar1/Project-1/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2022-04-04 - Day 6: Optimization logic

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to turn the score into a ranked list or rule-based allocation method, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with allocation logic in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.